Last updated on December 10, 2025

 Best Green Instant Payoffs

+Most of green’s instant payoffs come when paired with blue.
+Green is rewarded for playing instants in combat situations, and here green’s combat tricks shine.
 I’d also say that infect is the archetype that most benefits from green instants, particularly the combat tricks like Vines of Vastwood.
-There’s a huge difference between a 1/1 Blighted Agent and a 5/5 or 7/7 one.
+There’s a huge difference between a 1/1 Blighted Agent and a 5/5 or 7/7 infector.

 Wrap Up